State of Research

 This commentary (2020) examines how the COVID-19 pandemic has affected the trajectory of clinical trials investigating psilocybin-treatment for a wide range of conditions, some of which are likely to become even more prevalent in post-COVID-19 clinical psychiatry.
 Although many of these clinical trials have been temporarily stagnant due to safety measures, ongoing efforts from large scale clinical studies of psilocybin will provide valuable information on its safety, dose optimization, and its efficacy compared to a conventional selective serotonin reuptake inhibitor (SSRI) and additional studies will elucidate whether it is safe to combine them with psilocybin therapy.

-Evaluating the Risk of Psilocybin for the Treatment of Bipolar Depression: A Systematic Review of Published Case Studies
+Evaluating the Risk of Psilocybin for the Treatment of Bipolar Depression: A Review of the Research Literature and Published Case Studies

 2021 | Adams, C., Bradley, E. R., DellaCrosse, M., Gallenstein, M. L., Gard, D. E., Garfinkle, E., Michalak, E. E., Penn, A., Pleet, M. M., Riley, L. S., Woolley, J. D.

-This review (2021; pre-print) finds that in the current literature there are some known, but limited, risks of activating mania with psilocybin for those with bipolar depression (BD).
-The review describes 15 cases of BD and the use of a range of psychedelics.
+This review (2021) finds that in the current literature there are some known, but limited, risks of activating mania with psilocybin for those with bipolar depression (BD).
+The review describes 17 cases of BD and the use of a range of psychedelics.

 Risk assessment of ritual use of oral dimethyltryptamine (DMT) and harmala alkaloids